AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-architect.md

 Schema design should reflect privacy and governance expectations, according to your organization's privacy policies.
 Consider the following points as you architect your schema:

 * Collect only what you need to support defined use cases.
-* Ensure consent and data usage requirements are reflected in your collection strategy.
+* Ensure that consent and data usage requirements are reflected in your collection strategy.
 See [Use the Web SDK to process customer consent data](https://experienceleague.adobe.com/en/docs/experience-platform/landing/governance-privacy-security/consent/sdk) for more information.
 * Consider how sensitive fields are labeled and controlled within Adobe Experience Platform governance tools.
 See [Adobe Customer Journey Analytics and Data Governance](/help/privacy/privacy-overview.md) for more information.

 ## Next steps